 Stresses systems or distributions between thin and thick cylinders.
 Objective iii) Curve & Davit Test

-• To investigate and analyse the stress systems in thin and thick cylinders.
+• to analyze, determine and compare the stresses systems for the thin and thick walled pressure vessels or cylinders.

 The load systems to the four test structures; quarter circle, semicircle, curved davit and angled davit structures.